ReductionGraph

 pub fn num_types(&self) -> usize

-Get the number of registered problem types.
+Get the number of registered problem types (unique base names).

 Source